cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 ?
 Enter the calldata:
 ```

-The aim of this challenge is to deploy a contract that will cause the JUMPI at byte 0x1B to succeed.
-In order to do this a call to the contract must have RETURNDATASIZE opcode must have a value of 0xA.
+This challenge aims to deploy a contract that will cause the JUMPI at byte 0x1B to succeed.
+To do this a call to the contract must have RETURNDATASIZE opcode must have a value of 0xA.
 We must deploy a contract that returns a 10 byte value.

-If you competed the first ten challenges you have become acquainted with how contracts are deployed in the EVM.
+If you've completed the first ten challenges you have become acquainted with how contracts are deployed in the EVM.
 If you remember most of it you can skip this next paragraph, but if you're feeling a bit rusty look no further as I'll attempt to explain it works below.

 When the CREATE opcode is called, it consumers 3 items from the stack: